ginnox/CanalNetworkDocs/Updates/Update_Jan22/Update_Jan22.md

 * [Donaload CanalNetwork 1.5.2.1250c](https://drive.google.com/file/d/16csyADmZsFEyvNe9Uo_S7lJX4h678_3e/view?usp=sharing)

-NB: Both CanalNETWORK and iCAD products are updated for few fixes on 30th Jan.
-Please see notes below.
-Please make sure to use the latest version in your work(s).
+NB: Both CanalNETWORK and iCAD products are updated for few fixes on 13TH FEB.

+-   Major updates in this sub-deployment include:

+  - Enhancement for Alignmentrofile module for iCAD to correct for curve lengths, and report on skipped curves

+  - Bug fix for construction variables (invalid use of Smf values)

 ## iCAD Product: